doniaa3710/github-tutorial/README.md

 * You must add and commit before you push
 * If you have an untracked file when commiting, you most likely didn't use `git add .` before commiting
 * If (master) isn't going away in your terminal, use `git init` until you are back in workspace
-* If you incorrectly write a code that brings you to tht '>', then use Control C to corrupt or end the program
+* If you incorrectly write a code that brings you to the '>', then use Control C to corrupt or end the program

 ##### REMINDER: ALWAYS USE `git status` TO MAKE SURE YOU AR UP TO DATE